-For decisions that involve a medical necessity review, a determination that a treatment is experimental or investigative, or a rescission of coverage, if you consider Medica's decision to be partially or wholly adverse to you, you may submit a written request for external review of Medica's decision.
+For decisions that involve a medical necessity review, a determination that a treatment is experimental or investigative, claims subject to the No Surprises Act under the Consolidated Appropriations Act or a rescission of coverage, if you consider Medica's decision to be partially or wholly adverse to you, you may submit a written request for external review of Medica's decision.
 Your request must be submitted in writing within four (4) months following the date you receive Medica's review decision.
 You may submit additional information to the external review organization.
 An approved Independent Review Organization will conduct the external review.
 You may receive a request to pay a \$25 filing fee from the North Dakota Commissioner of Insurance.
 You will be notified of the external review organization's decision within 45 days from receipt of your request.
 However, (a) if waiting the standard 45-day turnaround time might jeopardize your health or your ability to regain maximum function, or (b) if you received emergency services and have not been discharged from the facility, you or your attending provider may request an expedited, 72-hour external review at the same time any internal appeal is being processed.
 The external review decision will be binding on you and Medica.
 Requests for independent external review may be submitted to Medica at the address and phone number listed above in Internal review.